Fort Napoleon

 Fort Napoleon, lies on the east side of the city of Ostend, in the province of West Flanders in the Flemish region in Belgium.

-In the early 19th century the Southern Netherlands, comprising present-day Belgium, were occupied by the French under Napoleon Bonaparte.
-He visited Ostend several times and ordered the building of the fort, then called Fort Impérial.
-It was meant to protect the harbor city of Ostend from an expected attack by English forces.
+In the early 19th century, the Southern Netherlands, which is present-day Belgium, was occupied by the French under Napoleon Bonaparte.
+He visited Ostend several times and ordered the construction of the fort, then called Fort Impérial.
+It was built to protect the harbor city of Ostend from an anticipated attack by English forces.

-It was built between 1811 and 1814 in the dunes east of the city as a pentagonal shaped fort with a scarp and a counterscarp defended by caponiers.
-Originally the sand of the dunes would have covered the counterscarp up until the top on all sides, so only the fort and the moat would have been visible.
-It was armed with 36 cannons and 10 mortars and manned by 141 soldiers.
+It was constructed between 1811 and 1814 in the dunes east of the city as a pentagonal-shaped fort with a scarp and a counterscarp, both defended by caponiers.
+Originally, the sand dunes would have covered the counterscarp up to the top on all sides, so only the fort and the moat would have been visible.
+It was armed with 36 cannons and 10 mortars and staffed by 141 soldiers.

-In 1815 the French under Napoleon Bonaparte were defeated and withdrew from the Southern Netherlands.
-The fort was then taken over by the English and renamed Fort William.
+In 1815, the French under Napoleon Bonaparte were defeated and withdrew from the Southern Netherlands.
+The fort was then taken over by the British and renamed Fort William.
 It was incorporated into the Wellington Line.
-The military importance of the fort quickly dwindled as there was no more expectation of an enemy coming from the sea.
+Its military significance quickly diminished as there was no longer an expectation of an enemy coming from the sea.

-After Belgium had become independent in 1830 the fort, then renamed Fort Napoleon, was again garrisoned, this time by Belgian soldiers.
-The garrison of the fort was reduced several times until it was manned by only 2 soldiers.
-The fort had also fallen prey to thefts and vandalism.
-In 1847 the Wellington Line was abolished but the fort remained military property.
+After Belgium gained independence in 1830, the fort, then renamed Fort Napoleon, was again garrisoned, this time by Belgian soldiers.
+The size of the garrison was reduced several times until it was manned by only 2 soldiers.
+The fort also suffered from theft and vandalism.
+In 1847, the Wellington Line was abolished, but the fort remained military property.

-In 1870 it was used to detain some 100 French soldiers who had fled to neutral Belgium after the Battle of Sedan.
-After that, Fort Napoleon completely lost its military importance and finally was decommissioned in 1887, everything was removed and its entrance sealed.
+In 1870, it was used to hold around 100 French soldiers who had fled to neutral Belgium after the Battle of Sedan.
+Subsequently, Fort Napoleon lost all military significance and was finally decommissioned in 1887, with everything removed and its entrance sealed.

-During World War I the fort was taken into use by German forces.
-They used it as a headquarters of a nearby artillery battery.
-It was even visited by the German Emperor Wilhelm II and later by Paul von Hindenburg.
-After the Germans left in 1918 the fort was looted and destroyed by the people of Ostend.
-Fort Napoleon remained a ruin.
+During World War I, German forces took over the fort and used it as the headquarters of a nearby artillery battery.
+It was even visited by German Emperor Wilhelm II and later by Paul von Hindenburg.
+After the Germans left in 1918, the fort was looted and destroyed by the residents of Ostend, leaving it in ruins.

-Between 1929 and 1932 Fort Napoleon was again restored and turned into a local history museum.
-During World War II the fort was again taken into use by German forces.
-After the liberation the fort was again looted and destroyed by the locals.
-After that, it was shortly used as a military magazine and even a children's playground.
-The end came in 1956; the fort was emptied, its entrances sealed off and given over to nature.
-It slowly disappeared under the dunes.
+Between 1929 and 1932, Fort Napoleon was restored and transformed into a local history museum.
+During World War II, it was again occupied by German forces.
+After the liberation, the fort was looted and damaged by local residents.
+Subsequently, it served briefly as a military magazine and even a children's playground.
+Its final fall came in 1956, when the fort was emptied, its entrances sealed, and left to nature.
+It gradually disappeared beneath the dunes.

-In 1995 there was renewed interest in Fort Napoleon.
-It was restored until 2012 and turned into a museum.
+In 1995, interest in Fort Napoleon was rekindled.
+It was restored by 2012 and turned into a museum.

 Gallery